-One Nevada Goals One Nevada Select Measures One Nevada 2018 Performance One Nevada Target One Nevada Guiding Principles Transform Economies Improve the contribution of the transportation system to Nevada's economic competitiveness through a supportive and innovative transportation framework.
-Mean travel time to work, minutes Number of visitors to Nevada 56,320,196 N/A Strengthen partnerships between NDOT and state and regional economic development agencies.
-Promote state and regional economic development goals by aligning transportation and economic development goals, strategies, and investments.
+One Nevada Goals One Nevada Select Measures One Nevada 2018 Performance One Nevada Target One Nevada Guiding Principles Transform Economies Improve the contribution of the transportation system to Nevada's economic competitiveness through a supportive and innovative Mean travel time to work, minutes Number of visitors to 23.9 56,320,196 N/A N/A a P d e irr C e P o s s S Strengthen partnerships between NDOT and state and regional economic development agencies.
+Promote state and regional economic levelopment goals by aligning transportation and economic development goals, strategies, and investments.
 Continue to position Nevada as a leader in emerging transportation technologies.
 Provide reliable and accessible transportation options to get people to work and customers and supplies to businesses.
-Support strategic investments and operational improvements that facilitate multimodal freight movement.
+Support strategic investments and operational mprovements that facilitate multimodal freight Transf transportation framework.
+Nevada n ■ P a ■ M novement.
 Provide efficient, seamless, and reliable access to attractions for residents and visitors.
-Manage highway access to balance mobility and economic development considerations.
-Foster Sustainability Develop a transportation network that reduces emissions while being environmentally, historically, culturally, and financially sustainable.
-Maintain highest bond rating among credit agencies Percent of projects completed on schedule (and within budget) Minimize environmental impact AAA 100% (90%) To be developed 80% (80%) To be developed Enhance the performance of the transportation system while protecting and enhancing the natural environment.
-Provide access to and support alternative energy options along designated corridors.
-Secure sustainable and reliable funding to support the preservation, management, and expansion of Nevada's transportation system.
-Promote fiscal responsibility and financial sustainability of state-funded investments.
+Manage highway access to balance mobility and economic development considerations. lity Develop a transportation network that Maintain highest bond rating among credit agencies AAA AAA s e Enhance the performance of the transportation system while protecting and enhancing the natural environment.
+Provide access to and support alternative energy Foster Sustainability reduces emissions while being Percent of projects completed on schedule (and within budget) 100% (90%) 80% (80%) o ■ S tł options along designated corridors.
+Secure sustainable and reliable funding to support he preservation, management, and expansion of Nevada's transportation system.
+Foster S environmentally, historically, culturally, and financially sustainable.
+Minimize environmental impact To be developed To be developed • P Promote fiscal responsibility and financial sustainability of state-funded investments.

-One e Nevada Goals One Nevada Select Measures One Nevada 2018 Performance One Nevada Target One Nevada Guiding Principles Connect Communities Enhance opportunity, livability, and quality of life through better connections, increased transportation choice, and supportive infrastructure for all modes.
+On e Nevada Goals One Nevada Select Measures One Nevada 2018 Performance One Nevada Target One Nevada Guiding Principles Connect Communities Enhance opportunity, livability, and quality of life through better connections, increased transportation choice, and supportive infrastructure for all modes.
 Percent of major improvements or plans consistent with regional and local goals N/A To be developed Coordinate transportation services across the public and private sectors to deliver programs and services effectively and responsively.
 Ensure integrated and seamless multimodal transportation choices locally and regionally.
 Strengthen and modernize transportation systems through investments in new technologies.
 Provide accessibility to all users of the transportation system.
 Foster inclusive, long-term relationships with regional and local planning partners to ensure transportation is coordinated with regional and community visions.